anathatech/project-anatha/README.md

 # Project Anatha

-The official golang implementation Project Anatha.
+The official golang implementation for Project Anatha.

 ---